Best Crypto Cards in Russia (2026)

 For context on what crypto cards would need to compete with domestically (if they ever became functional):

 - MIR (Mir): The National Payment Card System processes all domestic card payments.
-MIR cards work at virtually every terminal in Russia.
+MIR cards work at every terminal in Russia.
 International acceptance is limited to a handful of countries (Turkey partially suspended MIR in September 2022 under US pressure, Vietnam and some CIS countries still accept).

 - SBP (Sistema Bystrykh Platezhey): The CBR's fast payment system enables instant bank-to-bank transfers and QR code payments.
 SBP has grown rapidly since 2022, processing over 2 billion transactions in 2024.
 Many Russian merchants now prefer SBP QR payments over card payments due to lower merchant fees.